TatuPekkarinen/TatuPekkarinen/README.md

+# Hello there!
+Embedded software engineer student.
 Passionate about learning, exploring new ideas, and understanding how things work.

 >  Information and Communication Technology (ICT) student specializing in Embedded Software & IoT Engineering at Turku University of Applied Sciences.
 > *Turku, Finland*